jharbieh-microsoft/copilot/README.md

 ## Introduction to Copilot by Copilot

 Copilot is a new AI-powered coding assistant that helps you write code faster and with fewer bugs.

-Copilot is available in Visual Studio Code and Visual Studio 2022.
+You can receive suggestions from GitHub Copilot either by starting to write the code you want to use, or by writing a natural language comment describing what you want the code to do.

+Trained on billions of lines of public code, GitHub Copilot puts the knowledge customers need at their fingertips, saving time and maintaining focus.

+Although it supports most programming languages, it currently works the best with:
+* Python
+* JavaScript
+* TypeScript
+* Ruby
+* Go

+## Value Prop of Github Copilot
+GitHub Copilot helps developers code faster, focus on solving bigger problems.

+- 96% faster with repetitive tasks
+- 88% feel more productive
+- 74% focus on more satisfying work

 ## Copilot Supported IDEs
 Copilot supports the following IDEs: